 A life-sized version of the robot cockpit was built on a soundstage at Pinewood Studios in Toronto.
-It weighed about 20 tons, and stood nearly four stories high.
+It weighed about twenty tons and stood nearly four stories high.
 It was built on a gigantic hydraulic gimbal, which would move, shake, vibrate, drop, and rock the entire set as if it were actually being piloted.
 A smaller version was also built with a smaller gimbal, allowing for different movements.
 The VFX team used some of the Conn-pod footage for reference while animating the robots.
 The set was also redressed to depict the interior of each robot differently.

 Screenwriter Travis Beacham also wrote the graphic novel Pacific Rim: Tales from Year Zero.
-Released along with the movie, Tales from Year Zero serves as a prologue to the film and is set twelve years before its events.
+Released along with the movie, "Tales from Year Zero" serves as a prologue to the film and is set twelve years before its events.